Eye injuries

 - radiation exposure – such as exposure to ultraviolet (UV) light from the sun or sun lamps

-Wearing contact lenses incorrectly can also injure your eyes.
-This is particularly if they're dirty, don't fit properly or have been worn for too long.
+Wearing contact lenses incorrectly can also injure your eyes, especially if they're dirty, don't fit properly or have been worn for too long.

 When to seek medical advice

-Minor irritation or injury to the front of the eye usually doesn't require medical treatment.
+Minor irritation or injury to the front of the eye usually doesn't need medical treatment.
 It should clear up within 24 hours.

 If you experience discomfort, painkillers such as paracetamol or ibuprofen may help.